PrestaShop/prestashop.github.io/news/_posts/2015-09-21-cldr-composer-jshint.markdown

  - jshint
 ---

-As those of you who regulary look at the commits being merged in the 'develop' branch, the forthcoming 1.7.0.0 version of PrestaShop now includes a few notable improvements.
+As those of you who regularly look at the [commits being merged in the 'develop' branch](https://github.com/PrestaShop/PrestaShop/commits/develop) know, the [forthcoming 1.7.0.0 version of PrestaShop](http://build.prestashop.com/news/version-1-7-0-0-is-underway/) now includes a few notable improvements.

 These are all part of our plan to modernize the codebase, and provide you with a professional e-commerce tool!